robforee/bumpy/README-npm-dev.md

+npm run dev

+\# npm run emulators we are not using emulators

+# test and deploy
+rm -rf .next
+npm run build
+git push

 ### Friendly Eats with Next.js + Firebase

 The codelab has the full instructions, but as a quick start, you can do this.